“Auroras provide direct visual evidence that the atmosphere is shielding life on Earth from the radiation hazards of space.” – Michael Kosch, SANSA.

 WAND auroral imager for SANAE written by G Hough and MWJ Scourfield.

 Aurorae are optical emissions excited by the collisions of charged particles with the upper atmosphere at about 100 km, the altitude of the ionospheric E-region.
 In fact, the ionosphere has often been likened to a giant TV screen.
 For the latter, the electrons are fired from an electron gun, whereas the sources of high energy electrons that cause aurorae are located in the magnetosphere.
 One of the central problems in space physics is locating the sources and mechanisms causing the acceleration of auroral particles.
 The Wide Angle No Distortion (WAND) was designed, prototype built, and tested at SANAE-3 in 1993.
 The unique mirror optics removed the circular distortion of standard fisheye lenses, making the image of the sky recti-linear for a fixed latitude.

 Magnetospheric electrons precipitating into the atmosphere by Pieter Stoker.

-Article references provide by ALSA, all articles available on repository
+Article references provided by ALSA, all articles available on the ALSA repository.